TheDevilOnLine/Symfony-FastEntityBundle/README.md

 ));
 ```

-### Add PaginatorBundle to your application kernel
+### Add DotCommerceFastEntityBundle to your application kernel

 ``` php
 <?php